mayowa-oluwasanmi/Smart-Kitchen-Systems-Design/README.md

 ## How to Use

-This repository contains design documents, research findings, and software code for the Smart Kitchen System.
+This repository contains system requirements, design patterns, detailed use cases and process modelling for the Smart Kitchen System.
-- See `/docs` for detailed system design and requirements.
-- See `/code` for microcontroller firmware and Python scripts.
--  See`/images` — Folder containing diagrams or figures used in the report.
-- Instructions for setup and running the system are included in `/docs/setup.md`.

 ## Acknowledgements
 - Data sources: FoodData Central, CalorieNinjas
 - References and literature cited in the design documents

 ## Contact
 For questions or collaboration, contact: mayowa.oluwasanmi1@gmail.com